phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 pass through the coil, CoilSegments are designated as belonging to either the foreground layer or background layer of the coil.

-Pickup coil model is Hollywood.
+PickupCoil is a "Hollywood" model.
 See PickupCoil.ts.

 The most important part of the model class hierarchy is: